nealey/homepage/toys/index.md

 * If you need to write someone a letter but really don't want to, try my [social letter generator](letter.html)
 * [Crunt](crunt.html)
+* [Serpenski Gasket on Tektronix Terminal](serpenski.html) which amazed 4 whole people at my high school in 1991.